* OPEC still cutting back more output than it agreed to

 OPEC and its allies agreed in late 2016 to cut output from 2017 by around 1.8 million barrels per day (bpd) versus October 2016 levels.

-Venezuelan crude oil exports had halved in the previous two years to just 1 million bpd by mid-2018, according to trade flow data.
+Venezuelan crude oil exports have halved in the previous two years to just 1 million bpd by mid-2018, according to trade flow data.

 “We can expect a further fall,” the IEA’s Executive Director Fatih Birol told Reuters in Norway on Monday.